Comprehensive ESL English Discussion Topics

-The purpose of each lesson is for students to gain confidence and increase their vocabulary by talking about different topics.
-If they are unsure about what to do, this might mean a need preparatory work first.
+Each lesson’s purpose is for students to gain confidence and increase their vocabulary by talking about different topics.
+If they are unsure about what to do, this might mean a need for preparatory work first.

 Lessons always progress according to the following stages: